PRAYER

 As a former religion teacher to middle school kids,

-i have fond memories of a street-smart, Black kid who went by "Ant" -
+a street-smart Louisiana Black kid who went by "Ant" -

-i'd earned his respect, but his testing me never ended
+i earned his respect, but his testing me never ended

-(through his questions he became my teacher).
+and through his questions he became my teacher

 One day he asked me, “How often should we pray?”